-It can not only bend, fold, punch and notch sheet metal, bar and tube, but also can straighten defective profiles, shear and pierce metal plates and pipes.
+It can not only bend, fold, punch, and notch sheet metal, bars, and tubes but also straighten defective profiles, shear, and pierce metal plates and pipes.

-Horizontal press brakes are able to bend tubes into different angles and shapes.
-Those parts and pieces can be used to manufacture furniture, cars, metal containers, railings and so on.
+Horizontal press brakes can bend tubes into different angles and shapes.
+These parts can be used to manufacture furniture, cars, metal containers, railings, etc.

-The horizontal press brake can cut sheet metal even faster than the shearing machine.
+The horizontal press brake is capable of cutting sheet metal faster than the shearing machine.

-Horizontal press brake can also punch and drill holes for pipes, metal plates or profiles.
+Additionally, it can punch and drill holes in pipes, metal plates or profiles.

-Shearing, widening and narrowing the ends of pipes, then connecting different size tubes, and using them for the production of furniture, water supply system, cars and so on.
+Shearing, widening, and narrowing the ends of pipes and connecting different size tubes can be done using a horizontal press brake for the production of furniture, water supply systems, cars, etc.

 A horizontal press brake has a wide range of functions and can perform various types of bending.

-Accordingly, there are many kinds of tooling matching the special functions of the horizontal press brake.
+Therefore, there are many kinds of tooling to match the special functions of the horizontal press brake.

 How Does Press Brake Work?

-The basic working principle of the press brake is to drive the ram to move through a different mechanism of power devices.
+The basic working principle of the press brake is to move the ram using a power device.

-Basically, the main parts of the press brake are: workbench, ram, the top die is called punch, the bottom tool is called die
+The main parts of the press brake include the workbench, ram, punch (the top die), and die (the bottom tool).

-Driving mechanism: flywheel or electric motor, clutch and brakes.
+The driving mechanism can be either a flywheel or an electric motor, and it includes a clutch and brakes.